-The Bully is straightforward opposition to the protagonist, often for little to no reason beyond the psychological explanations as to why bullies do what they do, whether it be due to stance in society (The Socs), lack of quality ethics or morals (Ace Merrill), or just outright meanness (Biff Tannen).
+The Bully is straightforward opposition to the protagonist, often for little to no reason beyond the psychological explanations as to why bullies do what they do, whether it be due to their standing in society (The Socs), lack of quality ethics or morals (Ace Merrill), or just outright meanness (Biff Tannen).
 Given what each of those films tells us — or don’t tell us — about The Bully, it’s simply a character that all audiences can identify with.
 Thus it’s a character that is best saved for dramas and comedies, as you’ll see with the above examples.
-Action, thrillers, suspense, and other sub-genres like crime thrillers require a bit more in their villains.
+Action, thrillers, suspense, and other sub-genres like crime thrillers require a bit more from their villains.
 With The Bully, less is needed.
-They’re mean to be mean with little to no explanation required.
+They’re mean to be mean with little or no explanation required.

 5. The Corrupted